Where to Get Free Pizza on National Pizza Day

 On Feb.
 9, get 25% off when you spend $25 or more at Papa Murphy's and use promo code PZDAY2.

-Plus, the HeartBaker Pizza, a heart-shaped pepperoni pie, is back through Valentine's Day for only $11.
+Plus, the HeartBaker Pizza, a heart-shaped pepperoni pie, is back through Valentine's Day for $11.

 Pasqually's Pizza & Wings